-My fellow liberal, queer, highly sensitive, alternatives: I help underdogs heal and grow confident, boundary-ed, and self-compassionate.
+My fellow queer, neurodivergent, highly sensitive, alternatives!
+Let's help you grow confident, boundary-ed, and self-compassionate!

 Licensed Clinical Social Worker in Amherst, NH

 I have been specifically researching and practicing with HSPs since 2016; attending trainings and conferences, reading books and research articles, as well as seeking formal and informal consultation with other therapists who work with HSPs.
 As an HSP myself, I find my first-hand knowledge is also valuable in connecting with and best serving other highly sensitives.

 I started learning about LGBTQIA+ specific issues about 20 years ago.
 Since then I have completed undergraduate and graduate coursework in this area, clinical training, group peer-consultation.
 Additionally, I have read countless works on this area from textbooks to peer-reviewed articles to personal writings from members of the LGBTQIA+ communities.

 Trauma and PTSD has been an area of intrigue for me since 2009 when I was working as a special educator and realized almost all of my students had experienced trauma.
 I have completed graduate coursework, clinical training, group peer-consultation, and specialized supervision in this area.
 In 2015 I was fortunate to attend Intensive Dialectical Behavioral Therapy training at Behavioral Tech in NYC and implement a DBT program at the community mental health clinic I was working with at the time.

 I believe that every person seeking therapy has unique needs, preferences, and abilities.
 I see each client as an individual and will work with them to discover what will best address their goals.
 I have been utilizing the Eclectic approach the entirety of my career and have found many ways to best tailor sessions and treatment to meet individual needs.
 I use methods that are scientifically proven to work, that go deeper than purely talk therapy, in which I have been specifically trained.